MakeSchool-Tutorials/Makestagram-Swift-V2/P4-Setup-Xcode-Project/content.md

 > **Close** your Xcode project.
 Then open the new **workspace** that _CocoaPods_ has generated:
 > ![image](workspace.png)

 As discussed earlier, this project contains all the frameworks we need.
 Additionally it contains a few source code files that we will use later as we progress through the tutorial.

-We're now ready to dive into the first step - writing code to connect our App to our Parse backend.
+We're now ready to dive into the first step - writing code to connect our app to our Parse backend.